 What is the history of the Race4Love?

-The Race4Love 5k arose from the 2012 Tate/Coursen Memorial Walk/Run that honored Lance Cpl.
+2022 Marks the 10th anniversary of The Race4Love.
+Race4Love 5k arose from the 2012 Tate/Coursen Memorial Walk/Run that honored Lance Cpl.
 Dana Tate and Cpl.
 Dyke “A.J.”
 Coursen, two Beaufort County Sheriff’s deputies who were killed when responding to a domestic violence call in 2002.
 Marie Tate organized the event to honor her husband and his partner, and to raise funds for Citizens Opposed to Domestic Abuse (CODA), a nonprofit organization providing shelter, legal services, counseling, advocacy and outreach to survivors of domestic violence in Beaufort, Colleton, Hampton and Jasper counties.

 In 2013, the event moved to the weekend closest to Valentine’s Day and adopted the “Race4Love” name.
 CODA and Hope Haven, a children’s advocacy and rape crisis center, merged in 2017 and since then the Race4Love 5k has continued under the new organization’s name: Hopeful Horizons.
 All race proceeds contribute to Hopeful Horizons’ efforts to end abuse and change lives.